sonic-net/SONiC/doc/srv6/srv6_policy.md

 ```

 ## Route Schema
-VPN Route uses the existing route netlink format with pic_context_id is added in TLV.
+VPN Route uses the existing route netlink format with pic_context_id added in TLV to pass route's information from zebra to fpmsyncd.
+Fpmsyncd would write this route in APPDB.
 In the example above, VPNv4 route points NHG with id  8661 for forwarding information and 8657 for PIC context, a.k.a VPN SID information.
 ```
 127.0.0.1:6380> hgetall "ROUTE_TABLE:Vrf10000:192.100.1.9/32"
  1) "nexthop_group"